Eastern-Dream/graph-analysis-chromatic-vector/README.md

 # About
 This is the repository containing all codes, original and transformed datasets, and result of my FMU Undergraduate Mathematics Capstone Research Project.
+Please check out the [presentation](Presentation.pdf) for more information.

 # Background
 In graph theory, the chromatic polynomial of a graph is a polynomial that counts the